rbaumbach/InstagramSimpleOAuth/README.md

 ## How To

-* Create an instance of `InstagramSimpleOAuthViewController` and pass in [Instagram client ID, client secret, client callback URL](http://instagram.com/developer/authentication/) and completion block to be executed with `InstagramLoginResponse` and `NSError` arguments.
+* Create an instance of `InstagramSimpleOAuthViewController` and pass in an [Instagram client ID, client secret, client callback URL](http://instagram.com/developer/register/#) and completion block to be executed with `InstagramLoginResponse` and `NSError` arguments.
-* Once the instance of `InstagramSimpleOAuthViewController` is presented (either as a modal or on the navigation stack), it will allow the user to login.
-After the user logs in, completion block provided in the initialization of the view controller will be executed, and the `InstagramLoginResponse` contains authToken and other login information for the authenticated user provided by [Instagram API Response](http://instagram.com/developer/authentication/).
+* Once the instance of `InstagramSimpleOAuthViewController` is presented (either as a modal or pushed on the navigation stack), it will allow the user to login.
+After the user logs in, the completion block given in the initialization of the view controller will be executed.
+The argument in the completion block, `InstagramLoginResponse`, contains an authToken and other login information for the authenticated user provided by [Instagram API Response](http://instagram.com/developer/authentication/).
 If there is an issue attempting to authenticate, an error will be given instead.
 * By default, if there are issues with authentication, an UIAlertView will be given to the user.
 To disable this, and rely on the NSError directly, set the property `shouldShowErrorAlert` to NO.
 * The default Instagram scope permissions for authentication are 'basic.'
 If additional permissions are needed, the permissions can be set using the `permissionScope` property.